Great example above of a Tropo Ducting

 11 km.

-events varies by year and in recent years has been very poor compared with
+events varies by year and had been very poor compared with the 1980's and

 There is a